 Your accommodations will include:

-- 2 bedrooms with twin beds and 2 bedrooms with full size beds
+- 2 bedrooms with twin beds plus 1 with a full and 1 with a queen

 - Extensive grounds and fabulous views of the Scott Farm orchards